-Property insurance protects your office equipment, computers, inventory, and tools from theft, fires, vandalism, smoke damage, etc. This policy will cover your vital equipment and the physical possessions you need to run your business.
-You can also purchase a business interruption or loss of earning insurance policy to protect your business income in case you fail to operate due to certain events.
+Property insurance helps protect your office equipment, computers, inventory, and tools from theft, fires, vandalism, smoke damage, etc. This policy will cover your vital equipment and the physical possessions you need to run your business.
+You can also purchase a business interruption or loss of earning insurance policy to help protect your business income in case you fail to operate due to certain events.

-If you are renting a property for your business, renters insurance protects against damages to the property and personal injuries sustained within the property.
+If you are renting a property for your business, renters insurance helps protect against damages to the property and personal injuries sustained within the property.

 Commercial Auto Insurance

 If you have vehicles you use for your business, then it makes sense to purchase commercial auto insurance.
-This insurance protects company vehicles from damages and collisions.
+This insurance helps protect company vehicles from damages and collisions.
 There are various commercial auto insurance packages available, and you can easily get an affordable plan for your small business.

-These are some of the insurance coverages that you must have in place to protect your small business.
-For help and assistance with various business insurance options, contact our experts at Unisource Insurance Associates today.
+These are some of the insurance coverages that you must have in place to help protect your small business.
+For help and assistance with various business insurance options, contact our agents at Unisource Insurance Associates today.